 Drinking water is a precious resource that, in many parts of the country, is in short supply.

 Learn more about water conservation, usage of non-potable water in irrigation, and waterwise garden design.

 Supporting Birds, Insects, & Other Pollinators

 Wilderness is disappearing at an alarming rate.
 Supporting a natural ecosystem is something that home gardeners can do to combat loss of plant and animal species.

 Learn more about how to attract pollinators, distinguishing beneficial insects from garden pests, and creating wildlife habitats.

 Native plants are adapted to the local climate and soil conditions where they naturally occur.
-Aside from supporting wildlife, native plants are inherently sustainable as they require less watering and fertilization.
+In addition to supporting pollinators and other wildlife, native plants are inherently sustainable as they require less watering and fertilization than most non natives.

 Learn more about the benefits of native plants, removing invasive species, sustainable turf alternatives.

 Gas-powered mowers and power tools can cause noise and air pollution.
 Hardscaping materials like certain mulch and lumber can also be toxic and harmful to soil and plants and others, like concrete pavers are impermeable and contribute to water waste.